AAP govt passes resolution against farm laws in special assembly session | Politics

 He said the farmers faced obstacles of the COVID-19 pandemic, inclement weather and dengue to achieve success.

 ''It was the longest non-violent movement.
 The ruling party (BJP) did everything to instigate them.
 They faced abuses, were termed as terrorists, Khalistani, agents of China and Pakistan.
 Water cannon was used, nails were used to stop them but they overcame it all.
-This movement enhanced the confidence of people in democracy that was shaken recently,” Kejriwal said in the Assembly.
+This movement enhanced the confidence of people in democracy that was shaken recently,'' he said in the Assembly.

-He said the Aam Aadmi Party (AAP) government did not allow turning stadium into jails despite immense pressure.

 Deputy Chief Minister Manish Sisodia, who also participated in the discussion, said the BJP and Modi had declared the farmers movement an agitation sponsored by forces from outside the county.